Skip to content

 Outcomes

-Before we look at the Need For Recovery, it is interesting to look at the demographic data.
+Before we look at the Need For Recovery, it is worth examining the demographic data.

 2886 (70.3%) worked more than one weekend in four, with a shocking 1479 (36%) working every other weekend!

-36.2% worked for, at most, four consecutive days, with the majority working between five and seven days in a row.
+36.2% worked for at most 4 consecutive days, with the majority working between 5 and 7 days in a row.
 13.5% (554) had been rostered for eight days straight.

 Emergency physicians score higher than paediatricians, miners, paramedics, everyday folk, nurses, merchant sailors and truck drivers.

-The median NFR score (remember you want it to be as low as possible) was 70.0 (with 95% confidence intervals ranging between 62.0 and 78.0).
+The median NFR score (remember, you want it as low as possible) was 70.0 (with 95% confidence intervals ranging from 62.0 to 78.0).
 It appeared to be higher in the more junior cohort – those who had been in the department for less than a year.
 This group scored an average of 72.7 with an upper limit of 90.9.
-Those who had spent more time on the job seemed better at recovery, with a median NFR of 63.6.
+Those who had spent more time on the job seemed to recover better, with a median NFR of 63.6.
 Those lucky individuals who had made a career in emergency medicine and had spent over ten years in the post had the lowest score, 54.5.

 As one might expect, higher scores were associated with a full-time work commitment, a burdensome weekend roster and a higher number of consecutive days worked.

-Lower scores were found in consultants and those that worked less than full time.
-The ability to access study leave and annual leave was also associated with lower scores.
-Luckily for those of us who have pursued a career in paediatric emergency medicine, this appeared to be associated with a lower NFR score, too.
+Lower scores were found in consultants and those who worked less than full-time.
+Access to study leave and annual leave was also associated with lower scores.
+Luckily for those of us who have pursued a career in paediatric emergency medicine, this was also associated with a lower NFR score.

-The authors conclude that there are three modifiable risk factors related to a higher NFR: access to annual leave, study leave, and the proportion of out-of-hours work.
+The authors conclude that three modifiable risk factors are associated with a higher NFR: access to annual leave, study leave, and the proportion of out-of-hours work.
 Non-modifiable factors include male gender, seniority, generally good physical health, and working in a Paeds ED.

 Risk of bias

-So far we have reported the facts, as presented but let’s get a little nerdy, as Ken Milne would say, and look at the paper using Burns and Kho (2015) assessment guide for survey reports.
+So far, we have reported the facts, as presented, but let’s get a little nerdy, as Ken Milne would say, and look at the paper using Burns and Kho’s (2015) assessment guide for survey reports.

 Was a clear research question posed?